| |

 How to Make a Mediterranean Chicken Rice Bowl

-Combine the lemon zest, lemon juice, olive oil, minced garlic, fresh thyme, oregano, and basil together in a large zip lock bag.
+Make the marinade by combining the lemon zest, lemon juice, olive oil, minced garlic, fresh thyme, oregano, and basil together in a large zip lock bag.
 Add the chicken breasts then seal and refrigerator for 1 hour.
-Remove the chicken from the refrigerator 20 minutes prior to baking.
+Remove the chicken from the refrigerator 20 minutes prior to cooking.

-While the chicken is baking.
-Prepare the garlic rice – click here for the recipe.
+Prepare the garlic rice, while the chicken is baking.
+Click the link for the recipe.

-While the chicken and rice are cooking, caramelize the diced onion.
-Heat a sauté pan over medium-low heat with 2 teaspoons of olive oil.
+Prepare the vegetables while the chicken and rice are cooking, by heating a large skillet over medium-low heat with the olive oil.
 Add the diced onion and cook, stirring occasionally, for 20 minutes.
 Side Note: If the pan and onion get dry add a bit more olive oil or water and toss to coat evenly.
 Continue cooking until caramelized.

 Once the onion is caramelized, add the grape tomatoes and cook until just about to burst, about 5 minutes.
 Add the baby spinach then season with sea salt and freshly cracked pepper, to taste.